Kotti/Kotti/docs/index.rst

 Overview of settings
 --------------------

-This table provides an overview of available settings:
+This table provides an overview of available settings.
+All these settings must go into the ``[app:Kotti]`` section of your Paste Deploy configuration file.

 ===========================  ===========================================
 Setting                      Description